 The Recurring Problem of Overburdened Soldiers

-During the many reforms after the Crimean War, the subject of weight upon the soldier was studied in detail.
+During the many reforms after the Crimean War, weight on the soldier was studied in detail.
 The 1865 ‘Report of the committee appointed to inquire into the effect on the health of the present system of carrying the accoutrements, ammunition, and kit of infantry soldiers, and drill &c. of recruits.’ was followed up with a second report in 1868 titled ‘The Second report of the committee appointed to inquire into the effect of the present system of accoutrements and knapsacks on the health of the infantry soldier.”

 A third report is available here, its introduction had an excellent summary of the problem;

-It also warned against believing mythical tales of long road marches carrying extraordinary loads, from Romans Legionaries to British soldiers in the Peninsular War, myths were debunked with fact and solid conclusions drawn using scientific methods.
+It also warned against believing mythical tales of long road marches carrying extraordinary loads, from Romans Legionaries to British soldiers in the Peninsular War, myths were debunked with facts and solid conclusions drawn using scientific methods.